Excel-MEC/excelplay-backend-kryptos/README.md

 `docker-compose down --remove-orphans --volumes`

 All environment variables needed for docker can be found in .env file in the project root.
 PGAdmin can be used to manipulate the database manually and is available on `localhost:5050` after running docker-compose.
-The login details can be found in the .env file and the IP of the postgres container that PGAdmin needs can be found by running `docker inspect <postgres container ip> | grep "IP"`.
+The login details can be found in the .env file and the IP of the postgres container that PGAdmin needs can be found by running `docker inspect <postgres container name> | grep "IP"`.